BellaFa/class-Concepts/README.md

-# Class assignments
+# Class Concepts
-A few examples of concepts learned
+A few examples of concepts learned in class